richardcrng/fireactive/website/docs/schema/boolean.md

 const lightbulb = new Lightbulb({ isOn: true }) lightbulb.isOn = false // compiles
-lightbulb.isOn = 'true' // (ts 2322) Type '"true"' is not assignable to type 'boolean'
+lightbulb.isOn = 'true' // (ts 2322) Type '"true"' is not assignable to type 'boolean' lightbulb.isOn = undefined // (ts 2322) Type 'undefined' is not assignable to type 'boolean' lightbulb.isOn = null // (ts 2322) Type 'null' is not assignable to type 'boolean'
 ```

 </TabItem>